AlanSilvaaa/taller-NoSQL-redis/README.md

 docker compose up --build -d
 ```

-run an especific file, from an especific folder, e.g. document-database (for dante and lucas: modify the entrypoint to add more examples that can be runned with docker)
+run an especific file, from an especific folder, e.g. document-database create (for dante and lucas: modify the entrypoint to add more examples that can be runned with docker)
 ```bash
 docker compose run --rm document-database create docker compose run --rm document-database query